TeamNexile/jk-workshop-docs/level-making/audio.md

    ![Completed]({{site.baseurl}}/images/level-making/audio/audio_ambienceinfo_completed.png)

-Good, you've set the properties for Jump King to understand that you added a Music piece, now let's add it on the first screen.
+After having added references to your sound files in the Jump King properties you can now add it to the first screen (or any screen).
 {: #adding-to-level }

 1. Copy the following snippet: